StukFi/opendata/README.md

 ## Getting data

 The application does not contain any data by default.
 Python scripts for fetching and processing data are in the "scripts" directory.
-Install all Python dependencies before running the scripts.

 Create a copy of the file "settings.example.json" in the "scripts" directory and rename it "settings.json".
 Change the value of the "data_directory" key to the path of the directory where you want data to be stored.
 The name of the directory must be "data".
 For example: "/var/www/html/opendata/data".
 Note that the path does not end in a forward slash.
 The data directory should be located next to the "index.html" file at the root of the opendata web hosting directory.
 You can alternatively create a symlink that points to another location.